intrnl/intrnl.github.io/content/posts/2020-08/003-thank-you-lyrics.md

 Thank you, thank you, from the bottom of our hearts
 All of our hearts and dreams have come true
-But forever always be with you
+We'll forever always be with you
-Forever through and through
+Forever, through and through
 Into a new bright future together

 ...Phantasy Star!

 ---

+Luminous!

 Stood against the odds
-Here at last, a new bright future
+Here at last, a new bright future!
 Stood against the odds
-Here at last, a new bright future
+Here at last, a new bright future!

+Unraveling stories, unbeknownst to us
-Unraveling stories (Unraveling)
+(Unravelling, stories untold)
-Stories untold (Stories untold)
-Unraveling times to be told
+Unravelling times to be told
 Underneath the vivid sky of our dreams!

-Phantasy alight, our life
+Phantasy alight, alive!
 (All of our dreams come true)
-Phantasy alight, our life
+Phantasy alight, alive!
 (Into a new bright future)
 Phantasy Star shine, our dreams come true
-Finally!
-(Finally!)
+Finally! (finally!)
-In The Whole New World!
+In the whole new world!

 Phantasy Star!
 (Phantasy, Phantasy Star!)